How Hard Is It to Learn French on a Scale of 1 to 10?

 Ultimately, if we were to measure the difficulty of learning French on a scale of 1 to 10, it would likely fall between 6 and 7.
 However, this figure would substantially decrease if learning through LiveXP.

 With LiveXP, you can engage in private 1-on-1 classes with exceptional instructors.
-You can choose among teachers who share your interests and cater to your needs.
+You can choose among French teachers online who share your interests and cater to your needs.
 Thanks to this personalized approach based on objectives, interests, country, and schedules, the experience of learning French becomes much simpler, more engaging, and more efficient.

 Conclusion